SabreTools/BinaryObjectScanner/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/gmdft5bk1h8a1c31?svg=true)](https://ci.appveyor.com/project/mnadareski/burnoutsharp)

-C# protection, packer, and archive scanning utility.
+C# protection, packer, and archive scanning library.
 This currently compiles as a library so it can be used in any C# application.
 A reference application called `Test` is also included to demonstrate the abilities of the library.
 For an example of a program implementing the library, see [MPF](https://github.com/SabreTools/MPF).

 The following libraries (or ports thereof) are used for file handling: